Before you go

 Students should know that most countries that require a student visa or entry permit will retain your passport while processing your application.
 This may restrict your travel outside of the U.S. over the summer (fall semester students) or your holiday break (spring semester students) depending upon the amount of time the consulate needs to process an application.
 Please plan accordingly.

-Once you are approved to apply to your host institution, you will receive access to the Pre-Departue Google Site.
+Once you are approved to apply to your host institution, you will receive access to the Pre-Departure Google Site.
 The site covers the following information as well as provides additional resources and links.
 The site also contains a mandatory quiz which must be completed before your region-specific meeting.

 Attend an in-person, region-specific pre-departure meeting for: